cat-play-mml

 - Implemented

-- Make it a separate repository as an independent TUI application.
+- Split into a separate repository as an independent TUI application.
 Start small.

 For Developers: How to Build, Install, and Run